 - Liaison Offices have to file Annual Activity Certificates (AAC) certified from Chartered Accountants, at the end of March 31, along with the audited Balance Sheet on or before September 30 of that year.
 In case the annual accounts of the LO are finalized with reference to a date other than March 31, the AAC along with the audited Balance Sheet may be submitted within six months from the due date of the Balance Sheet to the designated AD Category I bank and a copy to the Directorate General of Income Tax (International Taxation), New Delhi along with the audited financial statements including receipt and payment account.

 - File form 49C as per Section 285 of the Income Tax Act, 191 together with prescribed documents.

 - Liaison Office may be required to withhold tax from certain payments and hence to comply with the requisite tax withholding requirements under the domestic tax law

-- The Liaison Office may require to comply with Service Tax obligation under reverse tax mechanism for availing certain services.
+- The Liaison office may require to comply with GST obligation under reverse tax mechanism for availing certain services, if applicable.